Odyssey

 }

 This page also needs a way for users to submit new reviews.
-We'll write a that allows us to do just that.
+We'll write a mutation that allows us to do just that.

 mutation SubmitReview($locationReview: LocationReviewInput) {